kobeSmallman/BlockchainTickets/README.md

 - **Backend:** .NET Core for a scalable API.
 - **Database:** PostgreSQL for robust data management.
 - **Blockchain:** Ethereum for managing the ticket lifecycle and ensuring security.

+## Current Status

+### User Login and Registration
+- **User Registration**: Users can register on the platform by providing their email, password, and other necessary details.
+- **User Login**: Registered users can log in using their email and password.
+- **Authentication**: User authentication is handled securely, ensuring that user data is protected.

+### Plan for Testing
+- **Unit Tests**: We have implemented unit tests for the smart contract functions to ensure they work as expected.
+- **Integration Tests**: Integration tests are in place to test the entire flow from user registration to ticket purchase.
+- **User Testing**: We will invite a group of users to test the application on the testnet and provide feedback.
+- **Security Audits**: We plan to conduct security audits of our smart contract code to identify and fix any vulnerabilities.
+- **Bug Bounty Program**: A bug bounty program will be launched to encourage the community to find and report bugs.

+## Next Steps

+### Software Wallet Integration
+The next step in our project is to integrate a software wallet, such as MetaMask, to allow users to purchase tickets using cryptocurrency.
+This will involve:

+1. **Frontend Integration with MetaMask**:
+   - Prompt users to connect their MetaMask wallet to the application.
+   - Use `web3.js` or `ethers.js` to interact with the Ethereum blockchain.

+2. **Smart Contract Development**:
+   - Develop and deploy a smart contract to handle ticket sales and enforce resale limitations.

+3. **Backend Integration**:
+   - Ensure the backend can interact with the deployed smart contract and handle transactions.

+4. **Testing**:
+   - Deploy the smart contract to an Ethereum testnet (e.g., Ropsten or Rinkeby).
+   - Test the entire flow from ticket purchase to resale using test accounts.
+   - Conduct security audits and user testing to ensure the system is secure and functional.

+### Testing Plan
+- **Ethereum Testnet**: We will deploy our smart contract to a popular Ethereum testnet like Ropsten or Rinkeby to simulate real-life scenarios.
+- **Unit Tests**: Write comprehensive unit tests for all smart contract functions.
+- **Integration Tests**: Test the integration of the frontend, backend, and smart contract.
+- **User Testing**: Invite users to test the application on the testnet and provide feedback.
+- **Security Audits**: Conduct regular security audits to identify and fix vulnerabilities.
+- **Bug Bounty Program**: Launch a bug bounty program to encourage the community to find and report bugs.

+## How to Contribute
+We welcome contributions from the community.
+Please fork the repository and submit pull requests for any improvements or bug fixes.

+## License
+This project is licensed under the MIT License.